 We are working with Jane Phillips, Professor of Palliative Nursing and Director of IMPACCT at UTS on an exploratory study that aims to build the capacity of palliative care health professionals to initiate discussions about genetic and genomic testing with eligible patients and/ or their families.
 Further studies in this area are planned.

-We are working with research partners at the Garvan Institute and the University of Sydney on the and the associated PiGeOn project, a longitudinal study examining psychosocial and ethical issues and outcomes in germline genomic sequencing for cancer.
+We are working with research partners at the Garvan Institute and the University of Sydney on the Genetic Cancer Risk in the Young (Cancer RisC) Study and the associated PiGeOn project, a longitudinal study examining psychosocial and ethical issues and outcomes in germline genomic sequencing for cancer.